15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 11. Plants

 Integrate a small potted plant or two into your workspace.
 Plants can improve air quality, add a touch of nature, and create a soothing environment.
-It's like inviting a breath of fresh air into your workspace.

 Research suggests that the presence of plants can boost your mood, reduce stress, and enhance your cognitive function.
 This natural infusion can lead to a more focused and creative work experience.